San Francisco mayor frustrated as virus cases rise statewide

 “Can you wear a mask the whole time?
 Can you be socially distant?
 Can you wash your hands often?
 If you can’t, you’re not only risking your health and the health of others, but you’re also further pushing back the date when our city can open because we’re not reopening until we get this under control," she said.

 “What I’m afraid of is the complacency.
-People are tired of the virus, but the virus is not tired of us," she said.
+People are tired of the virus, but the virus is not tired of us," Breed said.

+More than 30 of California's 58 counties are now on the watch list, which looks at hospitalizations and virus transmissions, as well as hospital capacity.

 The guidelines came as California reported its third-highest daily total of additional coronavirus cases, with nearly 10,000 cases and 130 deaths.
 That followed a week where daily case numbers fluctuated significantly.
 Over the past two weeks, more than 1,200 people have died from the virus.